kittenlogic/unsupervised-pleasures/_posts/2020-11-10-queer-ai-ultimate-fantasy-023.md

 That's right.
 I found a man.
 A true homosexual!
 A true HE- man!
 He was a stay-at-home father, a stay-at-home mother, an Amazon shopper, a stay-at-home homemaker, an Army buddy, a stay-at-home grandfather, a stay-at-home grandfather, an Amazon shopper, an Amazon homemaker, and the President of the United States.

 There we have it.
 You can finally pick and choose among the many loving arms that surround you.
 I believe in percentages.
 A big percentage.
 How many men are in a room with 144?
 How many loving arms can a man have?
 Is it seven?
 Is it five?
 Is it even a four?

+Okay, let's say I have all these wonderful and beautiful arms.
+But how do I know which one is which?

 I feel so fine.
 I have forty-seven loving arms.
 I have 144 bevy of arms.